 Skiathos island is small.
 It is only 7 miles long, by 4 miles wide.

-However, there are a variety of different scenes and landscapes packed within that little area.
-As such, whether you are looking to stay in a serviced resort town with all the amenities, or you seek out secluded, desert island vibes, Skiathos has something for you.
+Whether you are looking to stay in a serviced resort town with all the amenities, or you seek out secluded, desert island vibes, Skiathos has something for you.
 This guide offers a rundown of all of Skiathos´ towns, villages, and resort areas so as to help you best decide where to stay in Skiathos.

 Where to Stay in Skiathos

 One thing that is worth keeping in mind when choosing where to stay in Skiathos is just how easy it is to get around.
 The Skiathos bus runs along the length of the island every 30 minutes during the summer season.

 As such, no matter where you choose to stay, you are not going to be isolated or restricted to having to spend the entirety of your trip in one small area.
 Skiathos town is a great choice if you are looking for a cosmopolitan setting that is within close proximity to beaches, hikes, and historical sites.

 Troulos and Koukounaries are the main “resort” towns of Skiathos.
 They are very seasonal and the businesses, restaurants, and hotels here are only open during the summer months.